realholgi/433MHzForArduino/RemoteSwitch library/readme.txt

 Changelog:
-RemoteSwitch library v2.2.0 - DEV for Arduino 0022
+RemoteSwitch library v2.2.0 - DEV for Arduino 0022/1.0
  - Added support for Elro switches (http://www.elro.eu/en/m/products/category/home_automation/home_control) (untested; I don't have these kind of devices)
  - Allowed the number of repeated signals transmitted by RemoteTransmitter to be changed.
  - By default, 16 instead of 8 repeats are sent.
+ - Support for Arduino 1.0.

 RemoteSwitch library v2.1.1 (20110920) for Arduino 0022
  - Improved RemoteReceiver::isReceiving